 Also, you’ll want to calculate the cost of the project properly for sustainability and viability.
 Remember, when the market is at its low, obtaining a mortgage for such a project might be an uphill task unlike when the market is booming where you can get a loan easily.
 In addition to the property’s price, rehab costs, and mortgage interest, you’ll also want to include things like realtor costs, lawyer fees, and insurance costs in your budget.

-If you buy a property at an auction, say one that has a defaulted mortgage from a bank, you are likely to get a bargain on a highly underpriced house.
+If you buy a property at any real estate auctions, say a property that has a defaulted mortgage from a bank, you are likely to get a bargain on a highly underpriced house.
 Also, if you want to buy a fixer-upper, you will be devoting yourself to improving the house, which will, in turn, consume both money and time, especially if the owners did not pay for the maintenance which could hide several renovation costs.
 These are just two examples of situations that make it important to consider the seller you’re buying from.

 Your returns will be determined by how fast you will sell a ‘Buy & Flip’ property.
-If you want to get any latest information in the market regarding properties, real estate brokers and realtors are your most reliable source.
+If you want to get any latest information in the market regarding properties, real estate brokers, realtors and investors like Your Trusted Home Buyer are your most reliable source.
 Agents always have first-hand info on properties in the market, especially for locations whose markets you’re not so familiar with.